vmware/terraform-provider-avi/website/docs/r/avi_user.html.markdown

 The following arguments are supported:

-* `name` - (Required) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `name` - (Required) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `access` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `access` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `default_tenant_ref` - (Optional) It is a reference to an object of type tenant.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `email` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `email` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `full_name` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `full_name` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `is_superuser` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `is_superuser` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `local` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `local` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `password` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `password` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `user_profile_ref` - (Optional) It is a reference to an object of type useraccountprofile.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `username` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `username` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts